wez/wezterm/docs/config/lua/keyassignment/ActivatePaneDirection.md

 `"Prev"` moves to the next lowest pane index, wrapping around to the highest of the active pane is already the lowest pane index.

+*Since: nightly builds only*

+Ambiguous moves are now resolved by selecting the most recently activated pane in a given direction, instead of based on the edge intersection.